 The best tubeless-tire systems require buying new wheels, adding to the cost.
 Choices are limited.
 Retrofitting to rims not designed for tubeless tires is possible in some cases, but reliability problems have been reported.

-Tires with tubes win big-time on ease of installation and replacement.
+Tires with tubes win on ease of installation and replacement.
 The fit between a tubeless tire and the rim is tight.
 Special care must be taken to avoid tools' damaging rim flanges and tire beads; metal tire levers must never be used.
 Except for a skilled home mechanic, replacing a tire requires service at the bike shop.
+The tradeoff is between more flat tires with easier replacement, and fewe with more difficult replacement.

 A blast of air from a compressor is often needed to seat the tire on the rim.
 A frame pump works too slowly to pop the tire into place to form a seal.
 Some tubeless-tire manufacturers claim that a floor pump will do -- particularly with a skinny tire which inflates quickly.
 Some newer frame pumps are designed to release a blast of air, though.
 A CO2 cartridge might work, especially with a skinny tire, but the tire must be deflated and reinflated during installation, and that takes two cartridges.
 The valve core must be removed during the first inflation to allow rapid airflow.